avaje/kotlin-kapt/README.md

 ## Why

-To simplify the configuration of the Kotlin compiler with multiple annotation processors (KAPT).
+To simplify the configuration of the maven kotlin compiler plugin when using multiple annotation processors (KAPT).

 ## Example